Premiere – N3ptune Gets Honest About His Trauma On New Single: “MANNEQUIN” - 303 Magazine

 Some artists dedicate their creative process to the pursuit of catchy hits, irresistible pop beats and lyrics that beckon listeners to sing along, leaving them to forever chase after radio air time and the notoriety that comes with a chart-topping single.
 N3ptune isn’t one of those artists.
 N3ptune is, in his own words, “truly a slave to the music.”
 Music calls on N3ptune to serve.
 And the local artist dutifully obeys its commands.
 He gets vulnerable, whether he wants to or not, if it’s what the song demands.
 On his latest release, that meant abandoning his privacy and opening himself up to honesty about the ugly, nitty gritty truth of his emotions and the aftermath of trauma.
-That song, “MANNEQUIN,” is due for release tomorrow, July 29.
+That song, “MANNEQUIN,” is now officially on streaming platforms.

 The single, which the artist jokingly referred to as his “little radio baby,” is N3ptune at his best, baring his soul for the sake of the art, replicating the sounds of his traumas and inviting audiences deeper into the music.
 But for N3ptune, it’s all in a day’s work.
 “As an artist, it’s my job to kind of tell my experiences, whether I want to or not,” he said in an interview with 303 Magazine.
 Beckoning listeners to sit with him in his experience and feel the full force of his emotion on “MANNEQUIN,” he does exactly what he says it’s his job to do as he recounts the sexual assault he survived as a young go-go dancer.